-- (a) Baseline Period: During the six (6) month period from October 1, 2013 through March 31, 2014 ("Baseline Period"), the parties will collaborate to evaluate and refine Performance Measurement Standards based upon the call volumes and arrival patterns established during the Baseline Period.
-Contractor shall take reasonable efforts to staff sufficiently during the Baseline Period to meet or exceed the Performance Measurement Standards listed below. - (b) 800 Number: Contractor shall make information available regarding the Exchange pursuant to Contractor's toll-free hotline (i.e., 1-800 number) that shall be available to enrollees of Contractor both inside and outside the Exchange.
+(a) Baseline Period: During the first six (6) months Contractor begins to take operational calls under this Agreement ("Baseline Period"), the parties will collaborate to evaluate and refine Performance Measurement Standards based upon the call volumes and arrival patterns established during the Baseline Period.
+Contractor shall take reasonable efforts to staff sufficiently during the Baseline Period to meet or exceed the Performance Measurement Standards listed below.

+(b) 800 Number: Contractor shall make information available regarding the Exchange pursuant to Contractor's toll-free hotline (i.e., 1-800 number) that shall be available to enrollees of Contractor both inside and outside the Exchange.
 The hotline and information services shall be staffed and operated in accordance with the Customer Service Standards set forth at Section 3.18 to provide support Exchange Enrollees and in a manner designed to assure compliance with these Performance Measurement Standards.

-- (c) Reporting; Contractor shall provide the following minimum reports to the Exchange at the specified time and frequency at no additional charge to the Exchange: - Switch reporting: monthly, quarterly and annually. - Phone statistics, Performance Measurement Standards reporting and operations reporting: monthly, quarterly and annually. - Accumulative monitoring scoring: weekly and monthly.
+(c) Reporting; Contractor shall provide the following minimum reports to the Exchange at the specified time and frequency at no additional charge to the Exchange:

+- Switch reporting: monthly, quarterly and annually. - Phone statistics, Performance Measurement Standards reporting and operations reporting: monthly, quarterly and annually. - Accumulative monitoring scoring: weekly and monthly.

-2. Performance Measurement Standards Reporting- Group 1 - Customer Service and Group 2 - Operations
+2. Performance Measurement Standards Reporting

-- (a) Monthly Performance Report: Beginning the first full calendar month after the expiration of the Baseline Period, Contractor shall monitor and track its performance each month against the Performance Measurement Standards set forth below.
-Contractor shall provide detailed supporting information (as mutually agreed by the parties) for each Monthly Performance Report to the Exchange in electronic format. - (b) Measurement Rules: Except as otherwise specified below in the Performance Measurement Standards Table, the measurement period for each Performance Guarantee shall be one calendar month; all references to time of day shall be to Pacific Standard Time; all references to hours will be actual hours during a calendar day; and all references to days, months, and quarters shall be to calendar days, calendar months, and calendar quarters, respectively.
+(a) Monthly Performance Report: Beginning the first full calendar month after the expiration of the Baseline Period, Contractor shall monitor and track its performance each month against the Performance Measurement Standards set forth below.
+Contractor shall provide detailed supporting information (as mutually agreed by the parties) for each Monthly Performance Report to the Exchange in electronic format.

+(b) Measurement Rules: Except as otherwise specified below in the Performance Measurement Standards table, the measurement period for each Performance Guarantee shall be one calendar month; all references to time of day shall be to Pacific Standard Time; all references to hours will be actual hours during a calendar day; and all references to days, months, and quarters shall be to calendar days, calendar months, and calendar quarters, respectively.